Pt. Roberts, WA. ©1995 Providing Kombucha since 1995

-The above mentioned books on Kombucha can be obtained from Amazon.com.
+The above mentioned book on Kombucha can be obtained from Amazon.com.

-Kombucha Mushroom is related to a birch-tree mushroom that is
+that the Kombucha Mushroom is related to a birch-tree mushroom that

-called Chaga.
-For hundreds of years a tea has been made from Chaga
+is called Chaga.
+For hundreds of years a tea has been made from

-by the Russian peasants of the Alexandrove district near Moscow to
+Chaga by the Russian peasants of the Alexandrove district near

-cure them of cancer.
-Peasants from this area are reported to have
+Moscow to cure them of cancer.
+Peasants from this area are reported

 Kombucha Mushroom tea has been known by many names in many cultures.
 The word Kombucha is its Japanese name.
 It may have been introduced to Japan by a Korean physician by the name of Kombu around 415 AD.